mycontroller-org/documentation/content/en/docs/overview/_index.md

 weight: 1
 ---

-MyController is an IoT automation controller for home, office or any place.
+MyController is an IoT automation controller for home, office or any place.<br>
 MyController is designed to run with a limited resources.
-It can run on the first generation Raspberry PI.
+It can run on the first generation Raspberry PI.<br>
 There is no internet requirement for MyController.
 You can run it on a private environment

 MyController 2.x is completely redesigned.

-## Technologies
+## Technologies Used
 * Backend
   * [GoLang](https://golang.org/)
   * [Nats.io](https://nats.io/) - Message Bus